intel/QAT_Engine/README.md

 * Support for the Intel&reg; QuickAssist Technology Driver Heartbeat feature.
 * Multi-buffer Software optimization.
 (Software Optimization using Intel&reg; Crypto Multi-buffer Library)
     * RSA Support for Key size 2048
-    * ECDH Support for Montgomery EC Curve: X25519
+    * ECDH Support for Montgomery EC Curve: X25519 and NIST Prime Curve: P-256
+    * ECDSA Support for NIST Prime Curve: P-256
 * AES128-GCM, AES192-GCM and AES256-GCM.
 (Software Optimization using Intel&reg; Multi-Buffer Crypto for IPsec Library)

 Note: RSA Padding schemes are handled by OpenSSL rather than offloaded, so the